Grayer123/agr/README.md

 **Repository for Algorithm Design and Data Structure**
-* Daily challenge and solution check-in.
+* Daily challenge questions and solutions check-in.